 No. Fairleigh Dickinson University follows a “need blind” admissions policy, meaning that we admit students based on their ability to succeed here, not on their ability to pay.
 Your child’s admissions application is reviewed by the Office of University Admissions, while all financial aid reviews are made by the Office of Financial Aid.

-The University has three codes – one for each campus.
+The University has three codes – one for each New Jersey campus.

 Full-time undergraduate students must carry a minimum of 12 credit hours per semester.
 Full-time graduate students must carry a minimum of 9 credit hours per semester.